peilinye/tp/docs/UserGuide.md

 #### Locating a specific room : `room`

 Shows a list of rooms that match the room numbers provided.
+Room numbers should have 3 digits.

 Format: `room ROOM_NUMBER [MORE_ROOM_NUMBERS]`